ebataille/express-annotations/README.md

 By this way you have access to the controller so if you want to manipulate some rules using the express router, you still can.

+====\
+When using the AbstractController the method loadController will try to make a new on every function exported in the module (Class are converted as function)

 ## handling call

 ### GET / POST / PATCH / PUT / DELETE

-All the method are accessible by annotation inside your Routing class.
+All the method are accessible by annotation inside your Routing class.\
-All method work with promise so you need to return a promise with your result.
+All method work with promise so you need to return a promise with your result.\
 You can either return a couple of header / body, an object or a status